 Activities for this course involve recording, in partial fulfillment of the course learning outcomes.
 Images, audio, text/chat messaging that have been recorded may be used and/or made available by the University to students enrolled in the course and those supporting the course for the purpose of materials review, for assessment, etc. Recordings will be managed according to the University's Common Record Schedule and will be securely destroyed when no longer needed by the University.
-Your personal information is protected in accordance with York University's Guidelines on Access of Information and Protection of Privacy and the Freedom of Information and Protection of Privacy and the Freedom of Information and Protection of Privacy Act.
+Your personal information is protected in accordance with York University's Guidelines on Access of Information and Protection of Privacy and the Freedom of Information and Protection of Privacy Act.
 Access to online materials, including recordings or live meetings, is subject to York University's Senate Policy on Computing and Information Technology Facilities.